dmac/fezzik/README.md

 ```

 The `Fezzik.role` method accepts a role name and a hash of values that you want assigned with the
 `set :var, value` syntax.
-These will override the global or destination settings when that remote_task is
+These will override the global or destination settings when a host task is
 run.

 ## Utilities

-Fezzik exposes some functions that can be useful when running remote tasks.
+Fezzik exposes some functions that can be useful when running host tasks.

 ### Override hosts from command line